JetBrains/kotlin-web-site/docs/topics/functions.md

 ) { /*...*/ }
 ```

-When calling this function, you don't have to name all its arguments:
+You do not have to name all of the arguments when calling this function:

 ```kotlin
 reformat(